Cancel anytime

 - Acquisition Price (USD millions): 1400

-- Strategic Rationale: Expanded SCI's market presence and added a significant number of funeral homes and cemeteries.
+- Strategic Rationale: Expanded SCI's presence in key markets and added a significant portfolio of funeral homes and cemeteries.

 Growth Trajectory and Initiatives